yu-iskw/pr-pilot/docs/source/vision.md

 ### Beyond Coding
 Github CoPilot and similar tools have been groundbreaking for the developer community.
 However, it is limited to the boundaries of your IDE.
 PR Pilot is not.
-It can help you with your code, your issues, your PRs, browse the web to find information for you [and more](roadmap).
+It can help you with your code, your issues, your PRs, browse the web to find information for you.

 ## Values
 Over multiple iterations and feedback from users, we've learned some important lessons and tried to incorporate them into PR Pilot.